Cloud Integration

 The Benefits of Cloud Migration

+Before we dive further into Cloud Computing, let’s offer up this generally-accepted definition of what it is exactly: “The practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.”
 It is Internet-based, off-premise computing that generally is divided into three categories: Software as a Service (SaaS), Infrastructure as a Service (IaaS) and Platform as a Service (PaaS), and also three types: Private, Public and Hybrid.

 1. You want to decrease operational costs.

+A reduction in the use of your own data center will inevitable lead to a lower electricity bill and fewer data center responsibilities for your IT staff.
+But don’t worry about laying off staff.
 The shift of network maintenance responsibilities to a Cloud provider simply means that your IT staff can have more time to focus on other aspects of your business and work more effectively.

 2. Your app (or apps) is experiencing increased traffic.

+Congrats, you have a successful app!
 A successful app means more traffic, which means you need more resources to meet the increasing demand.
 If you are finding it difficult to find these resources on-premise, then a Cloud migration might help you by allowing you to utilize the host’s resources for a cheaper price tag than reconfiguring your in-house network.

 3. You need more and more storage.

-This goes hand-in-hand with number two.
+This goes hand-in-hand with point number two.
 With increased app traffic, you may also find that it’s difficult to keep up with growing storage needs.
 If so, consider Cloud migration.
+Although you have to pay for a host’s Cloud storage (past a certain amount), the price tag is cheaper than storing locally depending on how much storage you need.

 This is a case-by-case benefit, as some apps don’t need the extra storage and are perfectly suitable for a local data center.
 You and your IT team will need to analyze your current network infrastructure and the possible benefits of increased Cloud storage to see which solution is best for you.

 If you are having trouble meeting storage needs in-house, the aspect of the Cloud’s seemingly endless space is very appealing.
-Just be wary of “unlimited storage” offers as some providers have backtracked on their promises as more people migrate to the Cloud.
+Just be wary of “unlimited storage” offers, as some providers have backtracked on their promises as more people migrate to the Cloud.

 4. Your employees work remotely.

+One of the most beneficial aspects of the Cloud, other than reduced operation costs, is its ability to work with our increasingly mobile lives.
 If your team is or will be dispersed geographically, they can easily access apps, communicate with each other and share work with the Cloud.

 5. You want better, cheaper disaster recovery for your network.